ibm-cloud-docs/Registry/registry_trusted_content.md

 Now you are ready to push, pull, and manage trusted, signed images.

-During your session with Docker Content Trust enabled, if you want to perform an operation with trusted content disabled (such as to pull an unsigned image), use the `--disable-content-trust` flag with the command.
+During your session with Docker Content Trust enabled, if you want to do an operation with trusted content disabled (such as to pull an unsigned image), use the `--disable-content-trust` flag with the command.
 {: tip}

 ## Pushing a signed image